 requestAnimationFrame method provides a smoother and more efficient way for animating by calling the animation frame when the

 Since I uploaded both programs I updated the non-buffered version.
 I made the code more readable and the code style more consistent.
 I did a few things to make more efficient loops, like multiplying by fractional numbers instead of dividing by large constants, and by exponentiating a number to the -0.5 power to find the inverse root instead of dividing one by the square root of that number.

-> Images of 500 fractals composed into one .gif.
-This was created using an Nvidia GPU.
-Each frame in the original .gif is one megapixel and parallelizing the process of creating them by simultaneously computing the colors of many pixels made my little program much faster.
+> Images of 500 fractals composed into one animation.
+This was programmed in Cuda C on my Nvidia GPU.
+Each frame in the original .gif is one megapixel.
+Parallelizing the program by simultaneously computing the colors of many pixels at once made it much faster.
 See the full size gif.

 > LEDs (light emitting diodes) are unlike some other light sources because they cannot be dimmed; they can only be ON or OFF.
 One way to create the illusion of dimming an LED is to rapidly pulse the light on and off and vary the proportion of time it is ON.
-This concept is called pulse-width modulation and it exists in all kinds of other electronics as well.
+This concept is called pulse-width modulation and it exists in all kinds of electronics.

 > I programmed a microcontroller to create PWM waves and fade LEDs in a way that makes some interesting patterns.
 Each LED pulses sinusoidally at a different frequency and several neat patterns emerge.
 I spent a lot of time thinking and experimenting to make this project work and be an awesome demo of my OOP skillz, and because the MCU I used has only 6 hardware PWM pins.
 My goal for this website was to share some of the things I learned along the way.
 Microcontrollers seem like something worth sharing because of their utility, and because they are fun.
 They allow you to control sensors, motors, lights, etc. and make machines interact with their physical environment.
 But, as I prepare for the fall semester I don't have as much time for websites, so this will do for now.